sigma-ouc/2026KDD-AI4Science-CRS/README.md

 # 2026KDD-AI4Science-CRS

-This repository is a script-level snapshot exported from the local `D:\lightGBM` workspace.
+This repository is a script-level snapshot exported from the local workspace.
 It contains the core configuration, tuning, training, and evaluation entry points used for the CRS-based depression prediction pipeline.

 ## Included files